-- a.
-The DoD Components will collaborate to operate an integrated, synchronized, end-to-end materiel distribution system and use consistent performance and cost criteria when selecting qualified best-value providers and processes to manage: - (1) The positioning, requisitioning, and issuing of stock, including lateral redistribution and the use of excess assets as an alternate source of supply. - (2) Operations at storage activities (i.e., wholesale distribution depots and retail storage sites), including item accountability. - (3) Asset visibility of: - (a) In-transit stocks where items are between storage locations but not yet recorded as received. - (b) In-storage stocks where items are available from inventory. - (c) In-process stocks where items are either being repaired or procured. - (4) The handling of hazardous materials. - (5) The retrograde of materiel back to the national level. - (6) The disposal of excess property. - (7) The resolution of customer reports of discrepancy or deficiency to include disposition of material or appropriate financial action. - b.
+a.
+The DoD Components will collaborate to operate an integrated, synchronized, end-to-end materiel distribution system and use consistent performance and cost criteria when selecting qualified best-value providers and processes to manage:

+(1) The positioning, requisitioning, and issuing of stock, including lateral redistribution and the use of excess assets as an alternate source of supply.

+(2) Operations at storage activities (i.e., wholesale distribution depots and retail storage sites), including item accountability.

+(3) Asset visibility of:

+(a) In-transit stocks where items are between storage locations but not yet recorded as received.

+(b) In-storage stocks where on-hand items are available.

+(c) In-process stocks where items are either being repaired or procured.

+(4) The handling of hazardous materials.

+(5) The retrograde of materiel back to the national level.

+(6) The disposal of excess property.

+(7) The resolution of customer reports of discrepancy or deficiency to include disposition of materiel or appropriate financial action.

+(8) Asset physical accountability in accordance with Reference (ai).

+b.
 In contracting for commercial logistics support, the DoD Components will ensure that contracted services are consistent and compatible, to the extent required, with the order, warehouse, transportation, and visibility activities within the DoD end-to-end distribution system.
-The support and contracting requirements for transportation services are outlined in chapter 201 of part II of Defense Transportation Regulation 4500.9-R (Reference (k)). - c.
+The support and contracting requirements for transportation services are outlined in chapter 201 of part II of Defense Transportation Regulation 4500.9-R (Reference (h)).

+c.
 To support critical contingency and wartime operations, in-theater activities of the DoD end-to-end distribution system will be under the direction of the geographic commander.

-- d.
-Reference (k) addresses procedures and assigns responsibilities for performing traffic management functions initiated or sponsored by DoD activities, to include the transportation and movement of materiel. - e.
-Joint Publication 4-0 (Reference (1)) governs in-theater logistics.
+d.
+Reference (h) addresses procedures and assigns responsibilities for performing traffic management functions initiated or sponsored by DoD activities, to include the transportation and movement of materiel.

+e.
+Joint Publication 4-0 (Reference (i)) governs in-theater logistics.